Photo of a blue lake with mountains in the distance

 Building Community

-Happyfeed has a tiny team behind it (just me, Matt), but I'm thrilled to have some very passionate users - many having completed 1000 or even 2000 days.
+Happyfeed has a tiny team behind it (just me, Matt), but I'm thrilled to have some very passionate users - many having completed 1000's of days in the app.
 Hearing from people in the community almost always leads to improvements in the app.
 That could mean coming up with new feature idea, having an honest conversation about how someone uses Happyfeed, or just using the product and telling your friends.

 To get involved send me a message.